 - Sitting for long periods without stretching in the opposite direction

-- Poor posture with your lower back arching
+- Poor posture with your lower back arching, this page will tell you more about your posture.

 - Excessive running, cycling or walking